Self-awareness is arguably the holy grail of inner peace, especially when you’re under pressure. But what is it? How do you achieve it?

 When insecurity hit me as I imagined being on my own after 36 years of marriage, I would do the Practice.

-When fear washed over me as I listened to my children talk about their own emotions surrounding the divorce, I would do the Practice.
+When fear and guilt washed over me as I listened to my children talk about their own reactions to the divorce, I would do the Practice.

-Remembering to do the Practice required a lot of discipline, which was no surprise to me.
-For my entire life, I had been reacting emotionally, getting stuck in my head and getting nowhere fast.
-It was a deeply ingrained habit and really hard to break.
+Remembering to do the Practice took a lot of discipline, which was really not that surprising given the fact I had been reacting emotionally for my entire life, getting stuck in my head and going nowhere fast.
+My reactions were so familiar to me that they felt like who I was.
+They had become a deeply ingrained habit and really hard to break.

-But not challenging this habit was simply no longer an option, so I stuck with the Practice.
-Every time I paused to relax my body and breathe, I was able to calm myself down a little.
-Eventually, all the little bits of calm started adding up to a lot more calm.
+Not challenging this habit, however, was simply no longer an option.
+And the Practice was the best way I could see to get the job done, so I stuck with it.
+Every time I paused to relax my body and breathe, I experienced myself calming down, even if just a little.
+Over time I started to see how all the little bits of calm were adding up to a lot more calm.

 Take good care : )